ltebs-polimi/AY2122_II_Project-5/README.md

 - sex

 #### $Target Variable$
 The variable that we need to predict is the sleeping position.
-It can be one of twelve position
+It can be one of the twelve positions.

 ##### $Run$
 To run the code, simply run sequentially every data cell.